 Where might the links be between Ashdod’s circulation network and its industrial areas – for trucks and, even, bicycles?

 What should be the relationship between Ashdod’s industrial areas and its “Green Ring”?

 This project aims to understand the spatial effects and dynamics of 21st century manufacturing, and to recommend policies that respond to these effects and dynamics.
 In doing so, this project will support the city’s ongoing efforts to attract innovative manufacturers, traditional manufacturers, and technology start-ups.
 It further aims to use Ashdod as a pilot project for research that identifies new approaches to designing next generation manufacturing areas.
 These approaches may relate to the physical planning of the city, to the use of technology or the drafting of technology policy, or to the drafting of economic or industrial policy.
 This research will support Ashdod’s and other cities’ efforts to cultivate sustainable growth and to build responsibly.

 Support for this project is provided by the city of Ashdod, the Department of Urban Studies and Planning (DUSP) at the Massachusetts Institute of Technology (MIT), MIT International Science and Technology Initiatives (MISTI Israel), and the President of Tel Aviv University and the Vice President for Research and Development.

-PI: Dr. Eran Ben-Joseph, DUSP, MIT
+PI: Prof. Eran Ben-Joseph, DUSP, MIT